-JD Vance, Tim Walz to Face Off in VP Debate
+Vance, Walz Prepared for All-Out Attacks in VP Debate

 Bradley Devlin /

-It’ll be a showdown between two men of the Midwest men when Sen. JD Vance, R-Ohio, and Minnesota Gov. Tim Walz, a Democrat, face off Tuesday night in the vice presidential debate in New York City.
+It’ll be a showdown between two Midwest men when Sen. JD Vance, an Ohio Republican, and Minnesota Gov. Tim Walz, a Democrat, face off in the vice presidential debate Tuesday evening in New York City.

-The stakes are high in what likely will be the only debate between the vice presidential candidates as Vance and Walz get ready to lay out the path to victory for their respective running mates, former President Donald Trump and Vice President Kamala Harris.
+The stakes are high in what likely will be the only debate between the vice presidential candidates as both Vance and Walz will attempt to lay out the path to victory for their respective running mates—former President Donald Trump and Vice President Kamala Harris—and themselves.

 Both men, new to the level of national scrutiny focused on a presidential campaign, have studied for this debate.